Explore our governing bodies—who they are and what they do.

 • Knowledge of Rongowhakaata reo me ōna tikanga.

-• Senior experience in human resources.
+• Senior experience in human resources, appointments and remuneration frameworks.

 • Understanding of the Rongowhakaata Iwi Trust Deed.